-- Put the victim on their back on a firm surface. ٠ - Kneel next to the victim's neck and shoulders. - Place the heel of 1 hand over the victim's chest between the nipples.
+- Put the victim on their back. - Kneel next to the victim's neck and shoulders. - Place the heel of 1 hand over the victim's chest between the nipples.
 Place your other hand on top of the first hand.
 Keep your elbows straight and position your shoulders directly above your hands.

 Ted Gordon-Risk Mgmt. / Loss Control Mgr.
-MAFES / MSU-ES (552) 566-2201
+MAFES /MSU-EXTENSION (662) 566-2201 • Use your upper body weight (not just your arms) as you push straight down (compress) the chest at least 2 inches (5 centimeters).
+Push hard at a rate of about 100 compressions a minute.

-- ✓ Use your upper body weight (not just your arms) as you push straight down (compress) the chest at least 2 inches (5 centimeters).
-Push hard at a rate of about 100 compressions a minute. - ✓ If you haven't been trained in CPR, continue the chest compressions until you see movement in the chest or until the emergency medical personnel takes over.
-If you are trained in CPR, continue checking the airway and rescue breathing.
+If you haven't been trained in CPR, continue the chest compressions until you see movement in the chest or until the emergency medical personnel takes over.
+If you are trained in CPR, continue checking the airway and the rescue breathing.

-AIRWAY: Clear the Airway
+AIRWAY: Clear the airway-

-- If you're trained in CPR and you've performed 30 chest compression, open the person's airway using the head-tilt. chin-lift maneuver.
+- If you're trained in CPR and you've performed 30 chest compressions, open the victim's airway using the head-tilt, chin-lift maneuver.
 Put your palm on the person's forehead and gently tilt his head back.
 With your other hand gently lift the chin forward to open the airway. - Check for normal breathing, taking no more than 5 or 10 seconds.
-Look for chest motion, listen for normal breath sounds, and feel for the person's breath on your cheek and ear.
+Look for chest motion, listen for normal breath sounds and feel for the victim's breath on your cheek and ear.
 Gasping isn't considered to be normal breathing.
-If the person isn't breathing normally and you're trained in CPR, begin mouth-to-mouth breathing.
+If the person isn't breathing normally and you're trained in CPR, begin mouth-mouth breathing.
 If you believe the person is unconscious from a heart attack and you haven't been trained in emergency procedures, skip mouth-to-mouth breathing and continue chest compressions.

-BREATHING: BREATHE FOR THE PERSON
+BREATHING: BREATHE FOR THE PERSON-

-Rescue breathing can be mouth-to-mouth breathing or mouth to nose breathing if the mouth is seriously injured or can't be opened.
+Rescue breathing can be mouth-to -mouth breathing or mouth to nose breathing if the mouth is seriously injured or can't be opened.

-- With the airway opened (using the head-tilt, chin-lift maneuver) pinch the nostrils shut for mouth-to-mouth breathing and cover the person's mouth with yours, making a seal. - Prepare to give 2 rescue breaths.
-Give the 1st rescue breathlasting 1 second - and watch to see if the chest rises, if it does rise, give the 2nd breath.
-If it doesn't rise, repeat the head-tilt, chin-lift maneuver and give the 2nd breath.
-30 chest compressions followed by 2 rescue breaths is considered 1 cvcle. - Resume chest compressions to restore circulation. - If the person hasn't begun to move in 5 cycles (about 2 minutes) and automatic external defibrillator is available, apply it and follow the prompts.
-Administer 1 shock, then resume CPR-starting with chest compressions-for 2 more minutes before administering a 2nd shock.
-If you're not trained to use an AED, a 911 operator or an EMT operator may be available to assist you by phone.
-If neither of these is available, continue CPR until there are signs of movement or emergency medical personnel takes over.
+- With the airway open (using the head-tilt, chin-lift maneuver) pinch the nostrils shut for mouth-to-mouth breathing and cover the victim's mouth with yours, making a seal. - Prepare to give 2 rescue breaths.
+Give the 1st breath lasting 1 second-watch to see if the chest rises, if it does rise, give a 2nd breath.
+If it doesn't rise, repeat the head -tilt, chin-lift maneuver and give the 2nd breath.
+30 chest compressions followed by 2 rescue breaths is considered 1 cycle. - Resume chest compressions to restore circulation. - If the person hasn't begun to move in 5 cycles (about 2 minutes) and an automatic external defibrillator (AED) is available, apply it and follow the prompts.
+Administer 1 shock, then resume CPR-starting with chest compressionsfor 2 more minutes before administering a 2nd shock.
+If you aren't trained to use an AED.
+A 911 operator or an EMT operator may be available to assist you by phone.
+If neither of these is available, continue CPR until there are signs of movement or emergency medical personnel takes over,